ktafakkori/feloopy/README.md

    - `micro` variant:

       This variant includes a moderate set of additional features.
+It installes FelooPy with its common dependecnies and the `pymprog`, `gekko`, and `mealpy` packages.

       ```terminal
       pip install -U feloopy[micro]